-We have packaged Sense Apps in four pre-configured application areas: Context-Aware Services, Digital Asset Management, Situation Awareness and Content Based Routing.
+We have packaged Sense in four pre-configured application areas: Context-Aware Services, Digital Asset Management, Situation Awareness and Semantic Search.
+These Sense applications are based on rules, which can be modified at runtime.

-Profium Sense is a native RDF repository, which provides OWL Horst level of reasoning support with a patent-pending forward-chaining algorithm optimized for frequent updates.
-Profium Sense has a graphical ontology editor and a related API for making ontology changes in runtime without requiring a system restart.
+Profium Sense is an in-memory NoSQL graph database, which provides native support for RDF and OWL2 RL level of reasoning support.
+Profium Sense rule engine has a patented forward-chaining algorithm optimized for frequent updates.
+Profium Sense has a graphical ontology editor and a related API for making ontology changes at runtime without requiring a system restart.

-Ontology changes immediately go through an inference process, where Sense applies the new ontological knowledge to existing metadata.
-As a result, new metadata gets inferred and added into Sense.
-Inference works both ways: it is also applied to any newly inserted metadata.
+Ontology changes go immediately through an inference process, where Sense applies the new ontological knowledge to existing metadata.
+As a result new metadata gets inferred and added into Sense.
+Inference works both ways – it is also applied to any new inserted metadata.

 Sense has SPARQL support with interactive, triggered and timed query evaluation models.
 SPARQL evaluation makes use of a compact in-memory representation of the RDF data model, which provides market-leading query performance.